Swede Savage: 1973 Indianapolis 500 crash and subsequent death

 A young crew member for Savage's Patrick Racing teammate Graham McRae, Armando Teran, ran out across the pit lane in an effort to come to Savage's aid and was struck by a fire truck rushing up pit road at 60 mph (opposite the normal direction of travel) to the crash; Teran was killed instantly.

+Savage was burned on his arms, face, and right hand, and received fractures to both of his legs.

 Savage joked with medical personnel after the wreck, and was expected to live when taken to Methodist Hospital and for some time thereafter.
 However, he died in the hospital 33 days after the accident.

 The true cause of his death remains a point of dispute.
 It had been widely reported that Savage's death was caused by lung and kidney complications, but Steve Olvey, Savage's attending physician at Indy (and later CART's director of medical affairs), claimed in his book Rapid Response that the real cause of death was complications related to contaminated plasma.
-Olvey claimed that Savage contracted hepatitis B from a transfusion, causing his liver to fail.
-However, according to Savage's father, the percentage of oxygen they were giving Swede just prior to his death, due to the damage to his lungs from the fumes inhaled from the accident, was such that there was no way he could have survived, even if he had not contracted hepatitis B. Lung failure was repeated as the cause of death by Savage's daughter Angela in a May 2015 interview.

-Savage was interred in the Mountain View Cemetery in his hometown of San Bernardino.
-He was married with a seven-year-old daughter, Shelly; his widow Sheryl was expecting their second child, daughter Angela, at the time of his death.
-Savage also had a son, John, who lives in Highland, California.
+Lung failure was repeated as the cause of death by Savage's daughter Angela in a May 2015 interview.
+Savage's death certificate lists his cause of death as "Septicemia, Pneumonia & Renal Failure" caused by thermal burns with other significant conditions being fractures to the right femur, left tibia, right tibia and pelvis.

+As of May 2023, Angela was living in the Indianapolis area and her husband was working for a company that restores vintage USAC, CART, and INDYCAR race cars.